arleydeziderio/Creating_ETL_Python_DuckDB/README.md

         * Create a function to store all execution instructions to enable its calling from an outside Python script
         * Convert the DuckDB into Pandas
         * Save the Pandas DataFrame into a PostgresDB (DB which is in a cloud environment - Render)

+* app.py
+    Using Streamlit to enable a web browser interface, this script allows users to start the entire processes by clicking on a button and get each file name that has been processed